 Tom Bosschaert, founder and director of Except, explains: “We always look for the smartest lever to effect maximum change within a system, be it a company, the inner city of Shanghai, or a supply chain in this case.”

 Information waste up-cycled

-Enabler of self-learning industry
+Enabling the self-learning industry

-On top of that, Except developed The Story of Print to help customer-facing personnel convey IKEA’s sustainability story to its customers.
+On top of this software, Except developed "The Story of Print" to help customer-facing personnel convey IKEA’s sustainability story to its customers.
 Employing a storytelling approach and low information density, it informs, inspires, and invites feedback.